fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Closing thoughts

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

-TODO list:
+TODO list high priority:
- - Don't overwrite heroes when using Zarroc importer
+ - Memory cleanup, force garbage collection on new optimization request
+ - Clean up instructions
+ - Add stats for specialty change heroes
+ - Enable cross platform for Mac

  - Show percentage equivalent of flat stats on Optimizer page
+ - Improvements to the priority ranking filter
+ - Arrow keys for going up and down the grids
  - Gear page, option to use more than one set/gear filter at time
- - Enable cross platform for Mac/Linux
- - Import heroes from Zarroc optimizer file
- - Arrow keys for going up and down the grid
- - Add stats for specialty change heroes
  - Fix: Update # of permutations when a filter is removed.
+ - Clear out item previews on refresh

+ Medium priority:
+ - Enable cross platform for Linux
+ - Clean up optimization panel - getting too cluttered
  - Fix: Keep current position of a page when edits are made, currently refreshes the entire grid
+ - Add can reforge, can enhance columns
- - Class/Element filter for Heroes tab
+ - Save hero's filter preferences
- - Fix: See unit stats for whatever gear they have currently, not just for 6 pieces
- - Add more confirmation dialogs/output text for the optimizer page
- - Fix: Don't deselect filters when editing items
  - Option to equip gear from heroes page
- - Improvements to the priority ranking filter
+ - Customize result limit

+ Low priority:
+ - Investigate decrypting cache for imports
  - Simulate reforged stats on non-reforged piece
- - Save hero's filter preferences
- - Tools for optimizing HP scaling units/skill scaling
- - Add different level/awakening options
- - Optimize results with a missing piece(s)
- - Merge gear files
- - Clear out item previews on refresh
+ - Move save/load to File menu
  - Optimize multiple heroes at once
  - Fix: Decimal numbers for crit chance imprint
+ - Optimize results with a missing piece(s)
- - Add canReforge, canEnhance columns
+ - Add different level/awakening options

- Planned in 1.0.2
+ - Tools for optimizing HP scaling units/skill scaling
+ - Fix: See unit stats for whatever gear they have currently, not just for 6 pieces
+ - Class/Element filter for Heroes tab

+ Already completed for 1.1 release:
- - Fix: Crit chance uncapped in CP calculation
+ - Fix: Crit chance/crit damage uncapped in CP calculation
  - Fix: Add the 3 new sets through the edit item page
  - Fix: Add a limit to color coded boxes for 100% crit and for crit dmg
  - Show current stats for the hero in the Optimizer tab
  - Button to delete items
- - CP on heroes page + optimizer screen
+ - Add CP on heroes page + optimizer screen
  - Fix: Throw error when adding invalid item
  - Add percent options for the bonus stats page
  - Add a filter for reforge-able optimization results
+ - Remove dual attack chance
+ - Fix: Damage calculations with overcapped crit damage
+ - Add more confirmation dialogs/output text for the optimizer page
+ - Merge gear files
+ - Don't overwrite heroes when using Zarroc importer
+ - Import heroes from Zarroc optimizer file
+ - Fix: Don't deselect filters when editing items
+ - Autoload save file

 ## Troubleshooting